charliewatson1504/CI_PP3_Ironworks/README.md

 <details><summary>Screenshot of create account screen</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/user-manual/user-manual-2.png"></details>

 At the create account screen you will be asked for the username you would like to register with.
 When you have entered your desired username the system will check to see if it is available.
 If its not available you should get an error message saying that and asking for you to try again.
 Once an available username is entered it will take you to complete a basic medical form.
 Following that you will be presented with 2 options:
-- login - takes the user to their account
+- login - takes the user to their account.
-- exit - takes user back to welcome screen
+- exit - takes user back to welcome screen.

 ## 3. Login